DevBigEazi/DevBigEazi/README.md

 NodeJs Developer || Junior DevOps Engineer
 -------------------------------------------------------------
+I have background knowledge in MERN Stack web development, and also Community Management, Sales and BD in web3 and crypto ecosystem.
 I am learning DevOps and I'm comfortable contributing to NodeJs projects.
 I am a blockchain and crypto enthusiast.
-I love layer 2 scaling solutions.

 * 🌍  I'm based in Lagos, Nigeria.
 * ✉️  You can contact me at [adesholatajudeen1@gmail.com](mailto:adesholatajudeen1@gmail.com)